 Here's a quick look at a few famous coin series in this lineup.

 American Platinum Eagles

-Launched in 1997, the American Eagle coin program became one of the first coin series to feature a platinum variant.
-The US Mint released this coin to a welcoming precious metals market, enjoying the demand from across the globe.
+The American Eagle coin program became one of the first coin series to feature a platinum variant.
+The US Mint released this coin in 1997, taking advantage of a welcoming international demand.

 Their quality is top-notch, as expected of any product from the United States Mint.
-These coins are struck using 0.9995 pure platinum and bear USD face values guaranteed by the US Government.
-Moreover, they are available in fractional weights as well – making them more accessible to buyers.
+These coins are struck using 0.9995 pure platinum and bear face values guaranteed by the US Government.
+Despite currently producing only 1 oz coins, fractional sizes had a temporary production only.